Disaster Preparedness

 au Disaster Recovery Support System

-To get a quick understanding of the situation during a disaster and formulate an appropriate recovery plan, we have deployed the au Disaster Recovery Support System at 10 technical centers in Japan.
-The system provides centralized management of information about regional damage, conditions at key sites and emergency shelters and evacuation routes.
+To get a quick understanding of the situation during a disaster and formulate an appropriate recovery plan, we have deployed the au Disaster Recovery Support System.
+The system provides centralized management of information about regional damage, conditions at key sites and emergency shelters.

 This information is reflected on maps in real time to identify high-priority areas, enabling us to provide effective recovery response even when the damage is widespread.